 - Built-in Visualization Tools: Several repositories offer built-in tools for users to create interactive charts or maps on the platform site.
-Some also provide code snippets for users to embed these built-in visualizations into their own websites, which you’ll learn more about in Chapter 7: Embed on Your Web.
+Some also provide code snippets for users to embed these built-in visualizations into their own websites, which you’ll learn more about in Chapter 9: Embed on the Web.

-- Application Program Interface (APIs): Some repositories provide endpoints with code instructions that allow other computers to pull data directly from the platform into an external site or online visualization.
-When repositories continuously update data and publish an API endpoint, it can be an ideal way to display live or “almost live” data in your visualization, which you’ll learn more about in Chapter 10: Leaflet Map Templates.
+- Application Programming Interface (API): Some repositories provide endpoints with code instructions that allow other computers to pull data directly from the platform into an external site or online visualization.
+When repositories continuously update data and publish an API endpoint, it can be an ideal way to display live or “almost live” data in your visualization, which you’ll learn more about in Chapter 12: Leaflet Map Templates.

 Due to the recent growth of open data repositories, especially in governmental policy and scientific research, there is no single website that lists all of them.
 Instead, we list just a few sites from the US and around the globe to spark readers’ curiosity and encourage you to dig deeper:

 - Data.gov, the official repository for US federal government agencies.

 - Data.census.gov, the main platform to access US Census Bureau data.
 The Decennial Census is a full count of the population every ten years, while the American Community Survey (ACS) is an annual sample count that produces one-year and five-year estimates for different census geographies, with margins of error.

 - Eurostat, the statistical office of the European Union.

 - Federal Reserve Economic Research, for US and international data.

 - Global Open Data Index, by the Open Knowledge Foundation.